Analysis | What can Senate Democrats actually get done without Republicans?

 Since Democrats have control of committees and Schumer is the majority leader, they can, of course, control most of the floor debate, including which bills get debate time in the full Senate, and which get votes.
 But that doesn’t mean they can pass the agenda they and Biden ran on in 2020.

-Republicans can ultimately shut down most legislation – which will remain the case unless truly bipartisan legislation comes to the floor, or Democrats decide to rewrite or abolish the filibuster.
+Republicans can ultimately shut down most legislation, which will remain the case unless truly bipartisan legislation comes to the floor or Democrats decide to rewrite or abolish the filibuster.
 Biden has tried to accomplish a certain amount through executive actions, and has a whole host of policies under review.

-But to accomplish the real changes Democrats promised voters, they need to find GOP senators to work with them, to try to win more seats in 2022, or to change the way the rules work while they still have 50 votes to do it.
+But to accomplish the real changes Democrats promised voters, they need to find GOP senators to work with them, try to win more seats in 2022 or change the way the rules work while they still have the 50 votes to do it.

 “It will be a Democratic Party Armageddon in 2022 if we sit here on our butts and say, ‘Oh, we’re sorry, we’re not as determined to get our agenda passed as Republicans were,’ ” said Sen. Jeff Merkley (D-Ore.).